shashikumarec088/data-engineering-interview-questions/content/spark.md

 ## What is a Catalyst framework?
 Catalyst framework is an optimization framework present in Spark SQL.
 It allows Spark to automatically transform SQL queries by adding new optimizations to build a faster processing system.

++ Catalyst is Spark's extensible query optimization framework that analyzes and optimizes DataFrame/Dataset query plans.
++ During query optimization, Catalyst constructs a logical plan representing the user's DataFrame/Dataset operations (e.g., select, filter, join).
++ Catalyst then applies various optimization rules and transformations to the logical plan to generate an optimized logical plan.
++ The optimized logical plan is translated into a physical plan, which defines how the DataFrame/Dataset operations are executed on the underlying data.
++ Some of the optimizations are predicate or projection pushdown, rearrange filter, conversion of decimals operations to long integer operations replacement of some RegEx expressions by Java’s methods, if-else clauses simplification
++ Code generation is applied to certain operations in the physical plan to generate Java bytecode for more efficient execution.
++ Catalyst optimizer working with [example](https://medium.com/@Shkha_24/catalyst-optimizer-the-power-of-spark-sql-cad8af46097f)

 [Table of Contents](#Apache-Spark)

 ## What are Actions in Spark?
 An action helps in bringing back the data from RDD to the local machine.
-An action’s execution is the result of all previously created transformations.
+An action’s execution is the result of all previously created transformations. some of the actions are show(): Displays the first few rows of the DataFrame in tabular form. collect(): Retrieves all rows of the DataFrame as an array. count(): Returns the number of rows in the DataFrame. take(n): Returns the first n rows of the DataFrame as an array. foreach(): Applies a function to each row of the DataFrame.

 [Table of Contents](#Apache-Spark)